SEN Information Report

 11: How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN

 All extra activities are open to all students.
 Where activities are provided for students with SEN, students without SEN are welcome to attend.

 12: Support for improving social and emotional development.
 This should include extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying

-The school invests in a wide range of pastoral roles and Senior Advanced Teaching Assistants within the Learning Support Department whose remit has a focus on social and personal development.
+The school invests in a wide range of pastoral roles and the employment of a Senior Advanced Teaching Assistant and Lead Advanced Teaching Assistants within the Learning Support Department whose remit has a focus on social and personal development.